jonniek/unseen-playlistmaker/README.md

 #MPV unseen-playlistmaker
 -----------
 This script keeps track of your watched files from a directory locally, and on keybind enters playlist-mode to watch unseen files from that specified directory.
 This script operates based on filenames.
+Note that this script ignores files that are not readable(being written) but might not work properly with incomplete torrented files.
+I suggest storing incomplete torrents in a different directory.

-####Default features:
+####Passive features:
 * Marks file as seen into a specified file when surpassing 80% duration.
 Only applies for files in the unseen directory.
-* Keybind(w) manually marks file as seen.
-Can mark any files.

 ####Playlist-mode features:
+Playlist-mode is the active state of the script.
+It needs to be activated with a key, see keybinds section below.
 * Immidiately append all your unseen files from unseen directory into the current playlist.
-* Periodically continue to load new unseen files into playlist(persists in idle).
+* Periodically continue to load new unseen files into playlist(when passing 80% duration).
+On idle searches every 5 sec.
 * On file skip, appends it to the end of the playlist, allowing you to see files in the order you want.
 You can stop this behaviour by toggling the playlist-mode off or sending a script message `script-message unseenplaylist mark true` before changing file(this will treat the file as watched even if it isn't).

-###Keybinds
+Settings variable also has a toggle that will disable this behaviour completely.

+####Keybinds and active features
-#####All the controlling of this script is done through script messages:
+All the controlling of this script is done through script messages:
-`script-message unseenplaylist command value`
+`KEY script-message unseenplaylist command value`

+List of commands, values and their effects:

 Command | Value | Effect
 --- | --- | ---
 activate | - / true / false | toggles(no value) / activates(true) / ends(false) - playlist-mode
 mark-seen | - | Manually marks file as seen
 search | hide / - | searches for new files once.
-Hide value will make no osd message on found. mark | true / false | Sets the value of mark without marking file.
-Helper to avoid conflict with other scripts.
+Hide value will make osd message hidden. mark | true / false | Sets the value of mark without marking file.
+For other scripts to call to avoid conflicts.

 examples:
 `W script-message unseenplaylist activate` Toggles playlist-mode